-My advice to Safestay is to upgrade their Wi-Fi to better handle the load created by a larger number of people accessing the internet at once.
+My advice to Safestay is to upgrade their Wi-Fi to better handle the load created by a more significant number of people accessing the internet at once.

-I can understand why they don't have Wi-Fi access in the rooms, as that was the case in the other large hostels I've used, but it then makes it all the more important that the area where Wi-Fi is available can handle everyone who wants to access it.
+I can understand why they don't have Wi-Fi access in the rooms, as that was the case in the other large hostels I've used, but it makes it all the more critical that the area where Wi-Fi is available can handle everyone who wants to access it.

-Traveling around Europe, I've noticed almost everyone has Wi-Fi enabled device, whether it be a smartphone, iPad, Kindle, or laptop.
+Traveling around Europe, I've noticed almost everyone has Wi-Fi-enabled devices, whether a smartphone, iPad, Kindle, or laptop.

 Making it as easy as possible for travelers to get a reliable internet connection can make a big difference in their experience at a hostel, especially those who work as they travel.